gschlup/neoway-code-challenge/README.md

    This will show the total number of requests, the number of successful requests, and the number of error requests.

+5. Unit tests:
+   - Run `npm install` on both `/backend` and `/frontend` directories.
+   - Run the unit tests using the command `npm test` on both directories.

 ## 🛠️ Built With

 - React.js - Frontend Framework